RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 - Credits to Doug Pillow for the geodata conversion algorithm http://www.weberdev.com/get_example-3548.html
 - Credits to eenemeenemuu for his fav_button Plugin that showed me how to add buttons to the navbar
 - The function to generate the histograms was adapted from the Pixelpost addon by Kevin Crafts http://blog.kevincrafts.com/
+- The configuration screen uses the farbtastic color picker by Steven Wittens http://acko.net/dev/farbtastic
 ==============================================================================================================
 History
 ==============================================================================================================

-v0.9	Initial release
+v1.3	[A] complete rewrite of the configuration screen
+		[A] added function to delete all histograms in the system in case you don't want them anymore or need to regenerate [A] added parameter for image quality of histograms (1-100) in %; less quality makes smaller file size [A] added options to change the Google map style (satellite, regular etc.)
+		[O] Histograms are no longer stored inside the histograms folder; instead they are stored in the same folder the picture resides in.
+		[C] changed all parameters names according to coding conventions [C] sanitized the passing of the pid-parameter to the display-histogram function; thanks to GauGau for the hint [C] removed setting for changing tablename
+		[C] changed configuration options for geosupport so it is clearer, what they mean.
-v1.0	Security issues fixed, update new language method; thanks to 'GauGau' for this v1.1	- Renamed files according to coding conventions
-		- Changed Tablename according to naming conventions
-		- Removed lytebox for displaying pictures, substituted with greybox - thanks to 'TimosWelt' for the hint
-		- Histograms are now being generated on demand only when the histogram button is clicked.
+		[D] eliminated most of the language-specific texts v1.2 	[B] fixed a bug when uploading images with no exif data [B] fixed a bug when trying to generate all histograms v1.1	[C] Renamed files according to coding conventions [C] Changed Tablename according to naming conventions [C] Removed lytebox for displaying pictures, substituted with greybox - thanks to 'TimosWelt' for the hint [A] Histograms are now being generated on demand only when the histogram button is clicked.
 This way the system doesn't get cluttered with histograms that noone is interested in seeing.
 Downside: first time to call the histogram takes some time.
-		- Changed Histogram quality to 75% to get smaller filesizes v1.2 	fixed a bug when uploading images with no exif data fixed a bug when trying to generate all histograms
+		[A] Changed Histogram quality to 75% to get smaller filesizes v1.0	[S] Security issues fixed, update new language method; thanks to 'GauGau' for this v0.9	    Initial release

+[A] = Added new feature
+[B] = Bugfix (fix something that wasn't working as expected) [C] = Cosmetical fix (layout, typo etc.)
+[D] = Documentation improvements
+[M] = Maintenance works
+[O] = Optimization of code
+[S] = Security fix (issues that are related to security)

 ==============================================================================================================
 Installation & Configuration